Local support structures

 What they do and where to find them

-• Third sector interfaces: each local council in Scotland has a ‘third sector interface’ to support, promote, develop and represent the community groups; voluntary organisations and social enterprises; they are a good place to find out about other community food initiatives in your area – find your local interface on Voluntary Action Scotland’s website
+• Third sector interfaces: each local council in Scotland has a ‘third sector interface’ to support, promote, develop and represent the community groups; voluntary organisations and social enterprises; they are a good place to find out about other community food initiatives in your area – find your local interface here

-• Community planning partnerships (CPPs): bring together public agencies to work together with the community to plan and deliver better services locally; getting in touch with your local CPP is a good way to find out more about future plans for your area and how your work fits – your council’s website will have a link to your local CPP
+• Community planning partnerships (CPPs): bring together public agencies to work together with the community to plan and deliver better services locally; getting in touch with your local CPP is a good way to find out more about future plans for your area and how your work fits – find your local CPP here

-• Community health partnerships (CHPs): your local CHP will have information on health improvement targets for the local area and can signpost you to support available for health related work – here’s a list of local CHPs
+• Health and Social Care Partnerships: local partnerships have information on health improvement targets for the local area and can signpost you to support available for health related work.
+Regional health boards should have further information.

 • Community councils: mostly get involved in local planning decisions but also take on wider aspects of regeneration.
 Some areas have community councils and some don’t – your council’s website will have community council contact details

 • Housing associations: local housing providers work with local people.
-Some housing associations employ a regeneration or a community support officer – the Scottish Housing Regulator holds a database of all registered social landlords.
+Some housing associations employ a regeneration or a community support officer – the Scottish Housing Regulator holds a directory of social landlords.

 • Development trusts: some areas have set up trusts to deal with large-scale community-led improvement projects – contact Development Trusts Association Scotland to find out if there is a trust in your area